How to use Kivy PageLayout to build a basic photo gallery application

 PageApp().run()

-With this we will be able to select an image and pop up it in a separate Window.
+With this we will be able to select an image and pop up it in a separate window.

-Hope you enjoyed reading this article or watching this video.
-THank you.
+Hope you enjoyed reading this article.
+Thank you..